MrGibbage/FLL-Season-and-Tournament-Management/README.md

 # OJS Tournament Builder & Ceremony Script Generator

-Automated tools to prepare per-tournament folders, including population of OJS (Official Judging Spreadsheet) workbooks, data vailidation and generate closing ceremony scripts for FIRST LEGO League tournaments.
+Automated tools to prepare per-tournament folders, populate OJS (Official Judging Spreadsheet) workbooks, validate data, and generate closing ceremony scripts for FIRST LEGO League tournaments.
 Includes two tools for tournament management:
 - **MAESTRO**: Managing All Event Seasons, Tournaments, Rosters, and OJSs for FIRST LEGO League.
-This tool will be used by regional leadership to create tournament folders (including improved OJS files which support automation) for each of the individual tournaments within that region.
-Think of this tool archestrating and coordinating all regional tournaments.
+Regional leadership uses this to create tournament folders (with improved OJS files) for each tournament.
+Think of MAESTRO as orchestrating and coordinating all tournaments in a region.
 - **TOAST**: Tournament OJS And Script Toolkit for FIRST LEGO League.
-This tool is used by individual tournament directors and judge advisors to validate OJS entries and generate a closing ceremony script.
-Think of this tool as the entry point to the celebration after the tournament.
+Tournament directors and judge advisors use this to validate OJS entries and generate closing ceremony scripts.
+Think of TOAST as the entry point to the celebration after the tournament.

 ## Maestro Features

 - **Tournament Folder Builder**: Automatically creates tournament folders (select one or all tournaments at once) and populates OJS spreadsheets with team assignments
 - **Comprehensive Validation**: Checks tournament assignments, award definitions and allocations before building tournament folders
-- **Custom awards**: Supports addition of any custom awards as needed
+- **Custom awards**: Supports adding any custom awards as needed
 - **Other outputs**: Generates printable blank "fill-in" forms for hand-writing awardees
 - **Supports all tournament types**: Division tournaments (such as VA-DC) and non-division tournaments
 - **Inputs**: Uses an easy-to-understand excel spreadsheet for all tournaments and teams assigned to those tournaments.
 Spreadsheet also allocates awards per tournament.
 Also uses a single json file for overall season configuration.